Beth3346/elr-sass-style-guide/README.md

 #### Final Output Is On You
 + Write Sass such that the final CSS output is just as you would have written it without Sass.

-#### Use rems instead of px for all sizing except media query breakpoints
-+ set a base value for the body element
-+ use sass to calculate rems

 #### Sources:
 + https://ponyfoo.com/articles/css-the-good-parts